-One of the most aggressive types of non-Hodgkin’s lymphoma is Burkitt lymphoma, which begins in immune cells called B-cells.
+One of the most aggressive types of Non-Hodgkin’s Lymphoma is Burkitt Lymphoma (BL), which begins in immune cells called B-cells.
 Lymphoma is a cancer of the lymphatic system, which is part of the germ fighting network around the body.
 The lymphatic system includes the spleen, lymph nodes, bone marrow, and thymus gland.
-Burkitt lymphoma is a rare type of lymphoma, occurring in only 2% of all adult lymphoma cases.
+BL is a rare type of lymphoma, occurring in only 2% of all adult lymphoma cases.
 However, it is much more common in lymphoma cases of children rather than adults.
 In the United States, there are roughly 1,200 cases seen in adults per year.

 Specific Subtypes of Burkitt Lymphoma

-There are 3 specific subtypes of Burkitt lymphoma, these include:
+There are 3 specific subtypes of BL, these include:

-- Sporadic Burkitt Lymphoma: Although rare in adults, Burkitt lymphoma accounts for roughly 30% of all pediatric cases of lymphoma.
+- Sporadic Burkitt Lymphoma: Although rare in adults, BL accounts for roughly 30% of all pediatric cases of lymphoma.
 The most common place for the disease in children is a tumor within the abdomen.

 - Immunodeficiency-Related Burkitt Lymphoma: This subtype of lymphoma is common in those with existing immunodeficiencies such as HIV or inherited immune deficiencies.
-Those recovering from organ transplants and taking immunosuppressive medications are also at risk for this subtype of Burkitt Lymphoma.
+Those recovering from organ transplants and take immunosuppressive medications are also at risk for this subtype of BL.

 Symptoms of Burkitt Lymphoma

 The symptoms for Burkitt lymphoma can depend on where the tumor is located, and which subtype of disease is present.
-For example, endemic Burkitt lymphoma occurs in the jaw, which leads to facial swelling and growth of nearby lymph nodes.
+For example, endemic BL lymph nodes.
 The other subtypes of Burkitt lymphoma typically show similar symptoms to other lymphomas.

-Symptoms seen in most types of non-Hodgkin’s lymphomas including Burkitt lymphoma can include:
+Symptoms seen in most types of non-Hodgkin’s lymphomas including BL can include:

 - Unexpected weight loss